nats-io/nats.c/README.md

 git clone git@github.com:nats-io/cnats.git .
 ```

 To build the library, use [CMake](https://cmake.org/download/).
-Go into the `build` directory and issue this command for the first time:
+Create a `build` directory from the root, and `cd` into it.
+Then issue this command for the first time:

 ```
 cmake ..
 ```

 or use the GUI to setup the way you want.
+We recommend that you use the GUI for Windows so you can beter select the build generator.
 When you are satified with the settings, simply invoke:

 ```
 make